digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/static_conf.rst

 ====================

 Canton differentiates between static and dynamic configuration.
-Static configuration is immutable and therefore has to be known from the beginning of the process start.
-An example for a static configuration are the connectivity parameters to the local persistence store or the port the admin-apis should bind to.
-On the other hand, connecting to a domain or adding parties however is not a static configuration and therefore is not set via the config file but through :ref:`console commands <canton_console>` (or the :ref:`administration APIs <administration_apis>`).
+Static configuration is immutable and therefore has to be known from the beginning of the process.
+For a static configuration, examples would be the connectivity parameters to the local persistence store or the port the admin-apis should bind to.
+On the other hand, connecting to a sync domain or adding parties are not matters of static configuration and therefore are not set via the config file but through :ref:`console commands <canton_console>` (or the :ref:`administration APIs <administration_apis>`).

 .. figure:: images/canton_node_initialization.png